corsc/go-tools/package-coverage/README.md

 ## Notes:
 * The coverage and statements are recursive (except in single dir mode).
 Meaning the values for ./packageA/ include the values from ./packageA/packageB/
-* In order to calculate coverage for directories with no tests, this tool will make a fake test file called `fake_test.go` prior to running coverage calcuation.
-It will also remove it when the calculation is complete.
-Cancelling this tool mid-run could cause this file to be remain.
-This file can be deleted.
+* In order to calculate coverage for directories with no tests or code, this tool will make a fake test file called `fake_test.go` and a fake code file called `fake_code.go` prior to running coverage calcuation.
+It will also remove them when the calculation is complete.
+Cancelling this tool mid-run could cause these files to be remain.
+These files can be deleted.
-* This tool is not smart enough to detect existing `fake_test.go` files and not remove them.
+* This tool is not smart enough to detect existing `fake_test.go` and `fake_code.go` files and not remove them.
 All such files will be deleted.
 * If things don't look right, please run in verbose mode `-v` and include that in any bug report.

 ## Output Sample